pholvs/PandemicThrust/README.md

 ### What is this repository for?

 This is the repository for PandemicThrust, an agent-based influenza simulation which runs on GPUs.
+It is designed to support rapid operational modeling using observed field reproduction numbers, while supporting fine-grained intervention strategies.
+It is capable of simulating a population of 50 million persons for 100 days in approximately 24 seconds using an NVIDIA K20.

 For full model details, consult the thesis file.

 Since this is a stochastic simulation, batch control is provided by the PythonBatcher program.
 Sample scripts to write the configuration files for enqueueing are provided in a separate directory.